MattPahuta/product-list-with-cart/README.md

 }
 ```

-### Continued development

-Details for Project Details on Portfolio:
-- Handling cart state

-Initial project solution featured conventional state and props drilled to the components needing them.
-This approach worked perfectly fine for the project with it's limited scope (one dessert menu with its items, a cart and a modal) and was a good process to undertake as an initial version.
-However, once everything was working properly and as expected, I decided to enhance the app by incorporating React Context to handle state.
-This simplified the distribution of props and put the project in a better place to potentially expand the menu and add additional features.
-Challenges with Styling the buttons, handling the different button render states:

-Additional changes and enhancements from design comp and project assets
-- Updates (minor) to font sizes, colors, borders, etc. to improve A11Y
-- Implemented Iconify icons for some of the graphic assets to improve visual presentation over supplied .svg icons

-- Added smooth transitions using the Framer Motion library
-- Included remove-scroll and focus-lock libraries to enhance confirmation modal
-- Overall, I'm pleased with the look and feel of the basic interactions, modal behavior achieved with these libraries and a combination of Tailwind styles

 ### Useful resources

 - [Complete guide to ARIA live regions for Devs](https://www.a11y-collective.com/blog/aria-live/) - A brief but solid guide to enhancing accessibility with ARIA live regions.
 This was really helpful in implementing and better understanding some additional accessibility features for my shopping cart.
 - [Coding in Public](https://www.youtube.com/watch?v=06y49jiG9UQ) - Chris over at Coding in Public recently built this project with Astro.
-I haven't watched the full video yet, but his content, particularly around Astro, is always great and I expect this to be an interesting approach to completing the project.
+I haven't watched the full video yet, but his content, particularly around Astro, is always great, and I expect this to be an interesting approach to completing the project.
 - [Motion](https://motion.dev/) - I used a bit of the motion library to add some smooth transition effects and an overall level of polish.
 The library is a lot of fun to use and pretty simple to get started with.

 ## Author